STORMWATER HARVESTING SYSTEMS FROM WATER HARVESTING SOLUTIONS

 It is key for any storage system that the water entering the cistern be properly pre-treated.
 This means that a filtration process needs to remove hydrocarbons, debris, sediment and pollutants before the water enters the tank.
 If the water is coming off rooftops and other non-parking areas, this may be as simple as passing the water through a screen or vortex filter.
 Contaminants from parking areas need special treatment to remove the additional contaminants that may be present.

-For parking stormwater and high-capacity flows from large rooftops, Wahaso likes the Nutrient Separating Baffle Box system developed by Suntree Technologies.
+For parking stormwater and high-capacity flows from large rooftops, Wahaso likes the Nutrient Separating (NSBB) and Debris Separating (DSBB) Baffle Box systems developed by Suntree Technologies and Bioclean.
 These systems utilize screening and hydrodynamic separation to capture pollutants in stormwater.

 The patented screening system, suspended above the sedimentation chambers, captures and stores trash and debris in a dry state.
 Dry state storage of trash and debris minimizes nutrient leaching, bacteria growth, bad odors and allows for easier removal.
 Trash, debris & organics are captured in the filtration screen as sediments settle to the bottom chambers.
 This separation prevents odor, bacteria growth and nutrient leaching in the water.
 The NSBB systems are constructed with pre-cast concrete and available in sizes to handle 1-15 CFS and more, removing hydrocarbons and TSS (Total Suspended Solids) to 125 microns.

 The Suntree Technologies Nutrient Separating Baffle Box (NSBB) is an advanced stormwater treatment system utilizing screening and hydrodynamic separation to capture pollutants.